ossrs/srs-docs/versioned_docs/version-5.0/doc/hls.md

 * Reduce the GOP size, e.g., set OBS's GOP to 1 second or FFmpeg's GOP to the number of FPS frames.
 * Reduce `hls_fragment`, e.g., set it to 2 seconds or 1 second.
 * Reduce `hls_window`, e.g., set it to 10 seconds or 5 seconds.
-* Use low-latency players like hls.js, fijkplayer, or ffplay, and avoid high-latency players like VLC.
+* Use low-latency players like hls.js, ijkplayer, or ffplay, and avoid high-latency players like VLC.

 Refer to the configuration file `conf/hls.realtime.conf`: